Total Bilirubin (Blood)

-Tell your doctor about any medications or herbal supplements you're taking because these can increase your bilirubin level.
+Medicines and herbal supplements can increase your bilirubin level.
 Pregnancy and drinking alcohol can also cause a buildup of bilirubin in your liver.

 How do I get ready for this test?

 You may not be allowed to eat or drink right before the test.
-Ask your doctor how else you should prepare for this test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider how else you should prepare for this test.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.